PRD Planning Workflow

 | Level 3 | User Story | User-facing requirement or scenario |

 Requirements that span multiple features become Epics.
 Requirements with clear user value become User Stories.
-Implementation details become Tasks under their parent Stories.
+Implementation detail is captured within each User Story rather than as separate Task work items.

 Output Artifacts